fhiso/sources-and-citations/citation-elements.md

 certain important serialisation mechanisms: for example, object members in JSON and triples in RDF other than when RDF containers are used.

-### Layer identifiers

-{.ednote} This draft does not yet address the form of the *layer identifier*, and it is probable the data model will be updated so that each *citation layer* has its own *citation element set*.

 ### Citation elements names

 The **citation element name** is an identifier used to identify what